 ATM fees can add up.
-In 2016, big banks made $6.4 billion in ATM surcharge fees and overdraft fees.
+In 2018, big banks made $6.4 billion in ATM surcharge fees and overdraft fees.
 How many fees have you paid because you withdrew money out-of-network and paid an ATM surcharge fee?
 I had a friend who checked his bank statement and realized he paid $390 in ATM surcharges in one year.
-That means he visited an out-of-network ATM at 7 times a week.
+That means he visited an out-of-network ATM 7 times a week.

 Writing A Check To Pay Utilities And Other Bills

-You might feel in control by writing checks to your billers.
-However, if you wait the last minute to send out a check, you risk the chance of late payment and get hit with a fee.
+You might feel in control by writing checks.
+However, if you wait the last minute to send a check, you risk the chance of late payment and get hit with a fee.
 With online bill pay features, you can access many of your billing statements.
 This makes it easy to schedule your payments ahead of time and have a check or electronic transfer done on the date you specified.

 Ask your financial institution about online bill pay services.
 Set up your account and make paying your bills easier.
 Need another tip?
 Set up bill alerts.
 Using a financial management app or budgeting tool that aggregates and syncs your accounts can help you manage those pesky bills.

 Carrying A Credit Card Balance Month-To-Month

 Keeping a balance on your credit card from month to month does not improve your credit score.
 In fact, it may have the opposite impact.
 Credit scores look at your revolving credit utilization meaning it’s calculating the outstanding credit balance against your credit limits.
-Get to close to your limit can mean a lower credit score.
+Get too close to your limit it can mean a lower credit score.

 Pay off your balances in full each month.
 The only beneficiary of carrying any balance is the company that makes money off the interest charges.
-If you’re carrying a balance now and unable to pay off the unsecured debt, follow a debt payoff strategy.
+If you’re carrying a balance now and unable to pay off the unsecured debt, follow a credit card debt payoff strategy.